Silvermane: Miscellaneous

-Silvermane appears in the novel Spider-Man: Forever Young, written by Stefan Petrucha.
-The details of the tablet story are retold, with some elements being updated or changed, such as Silvermane displaying a disdain for personal electronic devices due to their lack of security as well as the Kingpin being left in a coma due to the shock of learning that his son was the masked criminal, the Schemer.
-The novel picks up two years after the original storyline, with Silvermane now fluctuating between being a child and adult as he attempts to force Curt Connors and Spider-Man to retrieve the tablet and stabilize his condition.
+Silvermane appears in Spider-Man: Forever Young, a novel written by Stefan Petrucha that serves as a sequel to the comics' tablet storyline.
+Two years after the original storyline, Silvermane fluctuates between being a child and adult as he attempts to force Curt Connors and Spider-Man to retrieve the tablet and stabilize his condition.
 Even after Connors's research asserts that the tablet essentially cycles someone through their reincarnations in one lifetime to try to achieve true karma, Silvermane refuses to accept this and attempts to blackmail Spider-Man to help him after deducing his true identity.
 Spider-Man eventually confronts Silvermane in the latter's church hideout.
-The ensuing battle ends with an enraged Silvermane burning the church down to try to kill Spider-Man, though his ultimate fate is left unclear.
+The ensuing battle ends with Silvermane burning the church down to try to kill Spider-Man, though his ultimate fate is left unclear.